Frequently Asked Questions

 If you have a technical racing question, can you get an answer?

 Fill out our contact form.
 We try hard to answer all inqueries.
 If you are pleased with the answer, please let us know with a followup email.

-If you are in a hurry, you can call (916) 419 6649.
+If you are in a hurry, you can call (916) 400 3953.
 We are happy to answer your technical question calls if we are not impacted.
 Please keep your calls between 8 to 5 Pacific time.
 Please respect our time and keep them brief.
-If you call with a technical question and we are not in, please call back later.
-We cannot return calls to answer your technical racing questions.
-Tech line service is free.
+If you call with a technical question and we are not in, leave a message.
+Speak clearly with the contact info.

 Technical question & answers may be posted on our web site